-The UCSF Employee Coping and Resiliency Program uses a simple and confidential online screening tool to connect UCSF employees with a wide array of emotional support services, including:
+The UCSF Employee Coping and Resiliency Program uses a simple and confidential digital interface to connect UCSF employees with a wide array of emotional support services, including:

 - A curated collection of online self-management tools (webinars, apps, videos, and other resources)

 - Timely access to assessment and ongoing clinical care as needed for those experiencing moderate to severe symptoms, including individual and group therapy

-- Interventions for specific groups in need of specialized support (front-line providers, staff who have tested positive for COVID-19, etc.)
+- Interventions for departments and groups in need of specialized support (front-line providers, staff who have tested positive for COVID-19, etc.)

 Employees requesting assessment and ongoing care through the Cope Program will have the option to be treated by UCSF Psychiatry and Behavioral Sciences clinicians or, if they prefer, to be connected with their existing health provider.

 In addition, employees seeking help with substance use issues will be connected with Bright Heart Health, a telehealth treatment program not affiliated with UCSF.
 (Please note that this a referral only; UCSF does not control costs or ensure insurance coverage for services provided by Bright Heart Health.)

 To utilize the program, UCSF faculty, staff, and trainees should visit the UCSF Digital Cope Tool or text COPE to 83973.